 Q Are visitors allowed to come along to your monthly meetings or Interest Groups?

 A Visitors can attend a maximum of three meetings – a combination of Monthly and/or Interest Group(s) without becoming a member, although we will ask for a £2.00 donation to help with expenses at our main meetings plus 50p to cover the cost of refreshments.
-If you decide to join the following month £2 will be deducted from the usual fee.
+If you decide to join on the same day £2 will be deducted from the usual fee.
 Fees may be payable at Interest Group meetings to cover the cost of room hire or refreshments.

 Q What happens if I want to join mid-way through the year?

 A The membership year runs from 1st January through to 31st December.
 If you join after 1st May our fees our fees reduce on a pro rata basis.

 Q Why do I have to pay towards the national u3a – and what is this Third Age Trust?